MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Efficiency innovations pay off earlier (Pay off in a 6 months - 3 years) so they are prefered to disrupting products (these pay off in 5-10 years)
 Says growth is lost in the pursuit of these metrics.
 Also companies have a lot of cash on hand;

-Says Japan was growing fast because companies invested in disruptive products; (lots of examples) Since the late eighties they use these metrics - Japan didn't do a disruptive product ever since.
+Japan was growing fast because companies invested in disruptive products; (lots of examples) Since the late eighties they use these metrics - Japan didn't do a disruptive product ever since.
-Says USA is going the same way; result is that capital is used to create capital.
+USA is going the same way; result is that capital is used to create capital.

 Q: what metrics are good ones for Google?

 A: most metrics are concerned with the short term only; useless in the long run, so make up your own metrics.

 Q: Google invests in AI: what will be the remaining jobs for humans (if this succeeds) ?

 A: applications of AI will probably be pretty complicated; probably this will force us to hire more people.

 Q: what is actually the disrupting effect of an innovation ?
 The technology/the application/the market effect ?

 A: Word has a lot of connotations; the business model has to do with it, how it is deployed, and where (not the technology by itself) says Google is good at developing potentially disruptive technologies, but it is not good at creating business models that compete against non-consumption

 Q: certain products would not fit in with model of low end disruption: Uber/iPhone/Tesla started from the high end, not the low end ?

 A: theory is that Tesla is a sustaining innovation; says that BMW and porsche will give Tesla some heat (or acquire them); Says the transforming innovation will be cheap/small electric cars from China.
 Apple: they disrupted the laptop and succeeded. (didn't compete against blackberry; blackberry didn't have apps, that's what killed them); now Apple is being disrupted by cheap android phones.
 Uber? taxis are asset intensive (car + medallion) + keep the cars running for the whole day to get a small profit; now Ueber has no assets and variable costs, taxis can't compete with that; so its also 'from the low end' - but in terms of business model

 Q: measuring your life in a better way: how can employees do that?
 Why did you write that?

 A: if he analysis personal stories then he sees that (in business terms) the resource allocation process/metrics causes people to pursue a direction that they didn't want in the first place.
 Example: he sees his former friends at Harward reunions; with time fewer people appear at these events because they get divorced and don't want to talk about it.
 The intention was to have happy families says they failed because of wrong metrics (wrong objectives) - on immediate/tangible signs of achievements;